BrandonJChan/Brandon_Portfolio/README.md

 Softwares used: Python (scikit-learn, pandas, numpy), Jupyter Notebooks
 - Developed a Spotify song reccomendation model using my personal Spotify listening history and integrating it with Spotify's audio features API
-- The data used was every single song I listening to in a four-month period, the number of times I played each song, and each song's audio features (danceability, energy, loudness, etc.)
+- The data used was every single song I listening to in a four-month period (5094 different songs), the number of times I played each song, and each song's audio features (danceability, energy, loudness, etc.)
   - Predicted the number of plays for each song
 - In search of the highest performing model, optimized K-Nearest Neighbors, Ridge, Random Forest, and various Ensemble Regressors for minimizing Mean Squared Error
 - Used model to reccomend songs from my "Release Radar" playlist, a Spotify-generated playlist containing recently-released songs